Dumpster-F-I-R-E/DFIREWEB/README.md

 ## Create Database

+     - Use Mysql Benchmark or Mysql CMD to run the following SQL Commands.

      CREATE USER 'dfireweb'@'localhost' IDENTIFIED BY 'password';
      CREATE DATABASE IF NOT EXISTS dfireweb;
      GRANT ALL PRIVILEGES ON dfireweb. * TO 'dfireweb'@'localhost';